03shraddha/battery-monitor/README.md

 **[watch the demo →](https://x.com/shraddhaha/status/2036340751953698978/video/1)**

-my laptop died mid-presentation. built this so it doesn't happen again.
+made this so my laptop yells at me if I forget to charge it

 ---